jameszokah/crossword-puzzle/README.md

 3. **Scoring System**: Tracks and scores users based on the correctness and speed of their answers.

-4. **Timer**: Provides a count down timer to make the game more engaging and challenging.
+4. **Timer**: Provides a countdown timer to make the game more engaging and challenging.
+5. **Game Level**: Provides a game level or stage system to make the game more engaging and challenging.

+6. **Sound**: Provided sound for the game too as well.

 ## Usage